-Junior Class A - Grades 3 - 5 Junior Class B - Grades 6 - 8
+Junior Class B - Grades 6 - 8 Junior Class C - Grades 9 - 13

-1.75 Premium 1.50 Active play toy made by exhibitor for child (no stuffed

-- toys); i.e.: ring toss, hopscotch, etc. (include directions). - Art activity for a child, include directions. - Babysitting kit, list items included and if kit is for daytime or evening use. - Book of five nutritious recipes for snacks that a child can help make.
+- 1. Active play toy made by exhibitor for child (no stuffed toys); i.e.: ring toss, hopscotch, etc. (include directions). - 2.
+Art activity for a child, include directions. - Babysitting kit, list items included and if kit is for daytime or evening use. - 4.
+Book of five nutritious recipes for snacks that a child can help make.
 Describe the child's age and how they can be involved in preparation. - Child Development Career Investigation (possible job shadows: teacher, day care provider, coach, etc.) create a book or display on your experience. - Dictated storybook.
-Ask a child to tell you a story, take down their exact words and find the pictures to complete the - First aid kit list items included (no store-bought kits). - Flannel board with story pieces (include story).
+Ask a child to tell you a story, take down their exact words and find the pictures to complete the story. - 7.
+First aid kit list items included (no store-bought kits). - 8.
+Flannel board with story pieces (include story).

 - 9. Illustrated growth chart representing the development of a child you have been observing. - 10.
-Original game to play with a child (include instructions) - 11.
-Original storybook for a child handwritten, pictures drawn. - 12.
+Original game to play with a child (include instructions) - Original storybook for a child handwritten, pictures drawn. - 12.
 Original storybook for a child, using a computer. - 13.
 Plan a child's party, include age of child, number of guests, refreshments, games, schedule. - 14.
 Picture dictionary for a child handwritten, pictures drawn. - 15.
 Picture dictionary for a child, using a computer. - 16.
 Puppet created by exhibitor. - 17.
 Puzzle made by exhibitor. - 18.
 Safe lightweight mobile for infant's room. - 19.
-Safe toy or game for a child from recycled items, describe how made and intended use of toy or directions for games. - 20.
-Scrapbook of five games to play with children, explain and illustrate actions. - 21.
-Soft tov. - 22.
+Safe toy or game for a child from recycled items, describe how made and intended use of toy or directions for games. - Scrapbook of five games to play with children, explain and illustrate actions. - 21.
+Soft toy. - 22.
 Travel kit, include appropriate activities and toys to use when traveling; list items included.

-DEPARTMENT 31 -JUNIOR COMMUNICATIONS (Danish Judging)
+DEPARTMENT 31 - JUNIOR COMMUNICATIONS (Danish Judging)

-Superintendent: Beckey Kramer & Madonna Jelinek
+Superintendent: Beckey Kramer & Madonna JelinekPosters and collages should be 14" x 22".

-- Posters and collages should be 14" x 22". - Stories and poems should use appropriate language, themes, and subject matter for a general audience.
+• Stories and poems should use appropriate language, themes, and subject matter for a general audience.